Camping, At No Time In the History of My Life, Have I Enjoyed So Much To Be A Wife

 - By Scott Kelby

-Adobe Lightroom is an amazing program that will improve your photography.
+Adobe Lightroom is an amazing program that will improve your photography as soon as you figure out how to use the program.
 It's not that magic button that can turn bad photos into cover shots, but if you can take a decent photo with the correct exposure, Adobe Lightroom will make that shot pop out and be noticed.

 __________________________________________